nimbusscale/dominant-species/packages/frontend/docs/conceptual-model.md

 A player makes decisions and takes actions in a game.
 Each player controls a faction, and actions are carried out through this faction.
 Typically, a player controls one faction throughout the game (e.g., in Dominant Species, each player controls an animal faction like Mammal, Bird, or Insect).

-Some games, such as Imperial, allow players to control multiple factions or shift control over the course of the game.
-In many other games, players are distinguished by colors, such as the red or blue factions.
+Some games, such as Imperial, allow playerIds to control multiple factions or shift control over the course of the game.
+In many other games, playerIds are distinguished by colors, such as the red or blue factions.

 #### Area and Space